Frequently Asked Questions

 believers consider the entire Old Testament to be Torah, and many in the

-Jewish community include all or part of the "Oral Law".
+Jewish community erroneously include all or part of their "Oral Law" as Torah.

 What is a "Torah Study"?